 Surface chemical analysis is required by a broad range of advanced industrial sectors.
 It influences decisions which affect product lines and economic activity across the globe.
 The metrological challenges are difficult to solve and the analytes and matrixes are manifold.
 Within this document we identify relevant technologies which have specific measurement needs within the scope of the Surface Analysis Working Group.
 There is a growing need for accurate surface chemical measurements and nanoparticle chemical measurements.
 We see this demand as a significant opportunity for NMIs to position themselves as the source of that accuracy.
 Key comparisons in this area are challenging to perform, largely because of the exacting requirements of reference materials, therefore the SAWG strategy will focus on specific activities that demonstrate a wider capability.
-In this regard, the important measurands that relate to our capabilities are: the measurement of relative elemental composition at a surface; the measurement of the chemical properties of nanomaterials.
+In this regard, the important measurands that relate to our capabilities are: the measurement of relative elemental composition at a surface; the measurement of the amount of substance in a thin layer either at the surface or close to the surface; the measurement of the chemical properties of nanomaterials.
 In all these activities our aim is to establish traceability to the SI through fundamental physical understanding but note that in some areas this is not possible.
 In such areas there is still a pressing need to establish a common and unified approach at the highest metrological level and SAWG can act to co-ordinate international consensus in these areas.

 In this document we set out a work plan which will address these measurands and, where relevant, the overlaps and interactions with other Working Groups.
-In recent years, we have initiated a strong collaboration with IAWG in the measurement of nanoparticle concentration.
-We have also noted that other Working Groups have interests and capabilities that overlap this measurement requirement.
-Within the core area of SAWG, one of the primary gaps that has been identified is the requirement for a KC to assess the measurement of relative elemental composition through which useful CMCs can be claimed and this will be addressed as a strategic priority.
+In recent years, we have initiated a strong collaboration with IAWG in the measurement of nanoparticle concentration and established a joint IAWG-SAWG joint task group.
+We have also noted that other Working Groups, specifically NAWG and CAWG, have initiated studies that overlap this measurement requirement and members of SAWG are actively participating in those studies.
+Within the core area of SAWG, one of the primary gaps that has been identified is the requirement for a KC to assess the measurement of relative elemental composition through which useful CMCs can be claimed and new KCs in this area will be addressed as a strategic priority.